hughbris/grav-theme-receptarr/README.md

 ## Install using `.dependencies`

 Grav's command line interface `install` command will consult a YAML manifest of themes and plugins to install.
-You'll find Grav's default dependencies in a file called `.dependencies` in Grav's root directory.
+You'll find Grav's default dependencies in a file called `.dependencies` in Grav's `user` directory.
 You can edit this to add more plugins and themes.
 This provides a few advantages:

 * you can easily reconstruct your site's dependencies on a new install;
 * it's possible to install plugins and themes from any git URL, they don't need to be in the official repositories;